ZackWilde27/Z3dPy/README.md

 You'll need something to drive the screen and handle the controls, but other than that, this module has no dependencies.

+It can do lighting, rays, collisions, and has a basic physics engine

 Documentation can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>

 <br>